omar0141/om_console/README.md

 ## Configuration

-The `ConsoleWrapper` widget supports the following properties:
+The `Console.wrap` method supports the following properties:

 - `showConsole`: Boolean to toggle console visibility.
 - `maxLines`: Integer to set the maximum number of rendered console lines, optimizing performance for large logs.

 ## Limitations and Future Improvements

-- The console is currently optimized for wide screens.
-Mobile screen support is in development.
 - HTTP requests can only be copied as raw data.
 Support for copying as form data is planned for future releases.
 - Search functionality in HTTP requests is still under development.